 In a word, yes.

-“Your retirement situation is not going to improve until you take control of it,” DeLashmutt O’Mara says.
+“Your retirement situation is not going to improve until you take control of it,” says Jane DeLashmutt O’Mara, a certified financial planner and portfolio manager with FBB Capital Partners in Bethesda, Maryland.
 Assess your monthly spending habits to see where you can make cuts.
 If you have an idea of what income you’ll be living on in retirement, try living within that budget for a month or two to get a realistic sense of what it will be like.

 What About Social Security?